 The Doctor of Nursing Practice programs position Rutgers to be at the forefront of nursing education programs in the country.
 The American Association of Colleges of Nursing (AACN) has recommended that by 2015, the standard for Advanced Practice Nursing Education be the DNP.
 Consequently, in fall 2012 Rutgers College of Nursing will no longer admit new nurse practitioner students into a master's program but has incorporated nurse practitioner education into the Post-BSN Doctor of Nursing Practice curriculum.

-In other words, a capstone project is broad and holistic.
+In other words, a project is broad and holistic.
 The experience is designed to put to use the knowledge and skills gained within the doctoral program in a specific practice area of the student’s choice.
 The project is chosen to make a contribution -- in the work place, the community or in the academic arena.
-As such, capstone experiences are characterized by intensive interactions between and among faculty, students, and the community in which the capstone is enacted.
+As such, project experiences are characterized by intensive interactions between and among faculty, students, and the community in which the project is enacted.